apache/flink/docs/deployment/resource-providers/standalone/docker.md

 ## Getting Started

-This *Getting Started* section guides you through the local setup (on one machine, but in separate containers) of a Flink cluster.
+This *Getting Started* section guides you through the local setup (on one machine, but in separate containers) of a Flink cluster using Docker containers.

 ### Introduction

 [Docker](https://www.docker.com) is a popular container runtime.
 There are Docker images for Apache Flink available [on Docker Hub](https://hub.docker.com/_/flink).
-You can use the docker images to deploy a *Session* or *Application cluster* on Docker.
+You can use the Docker images to deploy a *Session* or *Application cluster* on Docker.
 This page focuses on the setup of Flink on Docker, Docker Swarm and Docker compose.

-Deployment into managed containerized environments, such as [standalone Kubernetes]({% link deployment/resource-providers/standalone/kubernetes.md %}) or [native Kubernetes]({% link deployment/resource-providers/native_kubernetes.md %})) are described on separate pages.
+Deployment into managed containerized environments, such as [standalone Kubernetes]({% link deployment/resource-providers/standalone/kubernetes.md %}) or [native Kubernetes]({% link deployment/resource-providers/native_kubernetes.md %}), are described on separate pages.

 ### Starting a Session Cluster on Docker